Stuart Long: Conversion and priesthood

-Stuart Long experienced a religious conversion after a near-death motorcycle accident in 1992.
+Long experienced a religious conversion after a near-death motorcycle accident in 1992.
 A car struck him, and then another ran over him.
 He had brain swelling and was not expected to survive, but recovered.

-In order to marry his Roman Catholic girlfriend, Long agreed to getting himself baptized as a Roman Catholic, and was baptized at the Easter Vigil in 1994.
+In order to marry his Catholic girlfriend, Long agreed to getting himself baptized as a Catholic, and was baptized at the Easter Vigil in 1994.
 However, Long felt a call to the priesthood at this time.
-He decided to forego the marriage.
+He decided to forgo the marriage.
 To test whether priesthood was indeed his true calling, Long taught for three years at Bishop Alemany High School, a Catholic school in Mission Hills, California.
-Following this, in 1997 Long gave away most of his possessions and began considering religious life with the Franciscan Friars of the Renewal in New York.
-He was sent to Franciscan University of Steubenville, where he earned a master's degree in philosophy.
+Following this, in 1997, Long gave away most of his possessions and began considering religious life with the Franciscan Friars of the Renewal in New York.
+He was sent to the Franciscan University of Steubenville, where he earned a master's degree in philosophy.
 However, after two years, the Franciscans encouraged Long to consider diocesan priesthood, and he was accepted as a seminarian by Helena bishop Robert C. Morlino, who sent him to Mt.
 Angel Seminary.

 During his time at the seminary, Long experienced some difficulty walking, which doctors initially believed to be a treatable case of polymyositis.
-However, he was eventually diagnosed with inclusion body myositis, a rare progressive muscle disorder similar to Lou Gehrig's disease.
+However, he was eventually diagnosed with inclusion body myositis, a rare progressive muscle disorder similar to muscular dystrophy.
 Long became despondent, but later developed a determination to live the faith with the time he had left.
 Long was ordained a transitional deacon in 2006, but seminary formators had doubts about whether he could fulfill his duties as a priest, and considered making him a permanent deacon instead.
 During this time, Long visited the Sanctuary of Our Lady of Lourdes, believing that the Virgin Mary would miraculously heal him.
 When he was not healed, Long was devastated and felt abandoned, but after visiting the grotto a second time, he felt a profound peace.
-According to a close friend, while visiting Notre Dame Cathedral, Long had some sort of mystical encounter with Joan of Arc, after which he felt he was being called to carry his disease for Christ.
+According to a close friend, while visiting Notre Dame Cathedral, Long had a mystical encounter with Joan of Arc, after which he felt he was being called to carry his disease for Christ.